wheemyungshin/mmdetection-nota-assignment/README.md

 ## Training
 You can use ImageNet pretrained model from [model zoo](https://github.com/open-mmlab/mmdetection/blob/master/docs/en/model_zoo.md) provided by MMdetection.

-By default, pretrained YOLOX model can be downloaded by the script below:
+For example, pretrained YOLOX model can be downloaded by the script below (Optional):
 ```
 wget -O work_dirs/yolox_s_8x8_300e_nota/pretrain_yolox_s.pth https://download.openmmlab.com/mmdetection/v2.0/yolox/yolox_s_8x8_300e_coco/yolox_s_8x8_300e_coco_20211121_095711-4592a793.pth
 ```

+The default model is RetinaNet with EfficientNet-B3.
+The pretrained weight is automatically downloaded before training.
 You can start training with the code below:
 ```
 #python mmdetection-nota-assignment/tools/train.py \